Half a million deaths. A forgotten North Sea disaster...

 Exploring those islands revealed that there are many more islands washed away.
 It inspired us to write a blog post to create an overview of lost islands along the Frisia Coast Trail.
 It is work in progress.
 Tips are welcome!

 The article is called: Atlantis found!
-Wait, there is another one.
-No, 12 in total...
+Wait, there is another one, or 7, wait 12 in total...
+No, 19!

 So far we discovered 12 islands and 244 villages washed away entirely!
 That was beyond our imagination.
 No one ever talked about this disaster, not even our Dutch school teachers.
 We have one word for that: bizar.